top of page

 Old Surehand.
 Part 1 (1965)

 It doesn’t strongly stick to formula and totally succeeds in being original there.
-Intricate and sophisticate part with multiple fantastic lines.
+An intricate and sophisticate part with multiple fantastic lines.
 One of them, which isn’t main, is Old Surehand searches a person who killed his brother.
 He and Wabble are imposing and charming together and separately as always.
-Bandits with own evil goal also will have inside confrontation.
+Bandits with own evil goal also will have an inside confrontation.
 How I love when General Jack O’Neal by attractive Larry Pennell tricks own gangs about treasure map!
-As can read by title as well as it has in books of Karl May (though film series lost firm connection with original materials.) that two more parts calling “Old Surehand” were supposed to be produced.
-Every previous movie had atomic success of public, but Old Surehand.
-Part 1 didn’t bring vast audience due to ending of previous movie.
+As can read a title and as well as it has in books of Karl May (though film series lost a firm connection with original materials.) that two more parts calling “Old Surehand” were supposed to be produced.
+Every previous movie had an atomic success from public, but Old Surehand.
+Part 1 didn’t bring a vast audience due to ending of a previous movie.

-Adaptation is almost already moved away from original books.
-It became taking personages and some story lines.
+Adaptation to that moment is almost moved away from original books.
+It became the taking of personages and some story lines.
 The followed ninth part Winnetou and half-breed Apache (1966) uses only characters.
-I didn’t watch it due to that.
+I didn’t watch it due to it.
 That didn’t come to other next movies.
 Winnetou and his friend Old Firehand (1966) meticulously repeats formula as I read in describing.
-Negative reaction to the tenth flick had audience whose dislike reason was in that Winnetou and his friend Old Firehand has nothing tying with Karl May’s novels.
+A negative reaction to the tenth flick had the audience whose dislike reason was in that Winnetou and his friend Old Firehand has nothing tying with Karl May’s novels.
 Wonderful time and place were!
-People wanted strict adaptation.
-And they required an original ending in Winnetou.
+People wanted a strict adaptation.
+They required an original ending in Winnetou.
 Part 3.
 After Winnetou and his friend Old Firehand, producer Horst Wendlandt planned two more films in 1967.
 Pierre Brice wanted to have a significant influence on screenplays.
-It ended without deal, but it wasn’t the last movie.
-Producer Artur Brauner, who once had involvement in Old Shatterhand, could solve and bring to production of one more flick.
+It ended without deal, but that wasn’t the last movie.
+Producer Artur Brauner, who once had involvement in Old Shatterhand, could solve and bring to production a one more flick.
 I read describing of Winnetou and Shatterhand in the Valley of Death (1968) and concluded that troubles could be solved faster as similar I pointed in Old Shatterhand.

 bottom of page